Owens Park: History

-The hall, designed by Building Design Partnership, and built in 1964–66, is most notable for its 61 m tower, which is a local landmark.
-It has a fibreglass relief, Cosmos I, by Mitzi Cunliffe, at the base.
+The hall, designed by Building Design Partnership, and built in 1964–66, was most notable for its 61 m tower, which had become a local landmark.
+It had a fibreglass relief, Cosmos I, by Mitzi Cunliffe, at the base.

 A 2001 plan by the University of Manchester to demolish the tower in 2004 was subsequently abandoned as a result of protests by current and past residents.
 In 2005 a refurbishment programme was planned.
-It was announced in 2014 that Owens Park is due to be demolished as part of the plans to redevelop the Fallowfield Campus with brand new student accommodation.
+It was announced in 2014 that Owens Park was due to be demolished as part of the plans to redevelop the Fallowfield Campus with brand new student accommodation.

 In 2021, the halls closed as part of a wider ongoing regeneration of the Fallowfield Campus, with the halls delisted for incoming students beginning that year.
 In early 2024, planning permission for the £400m redevelopment was given the green light, and it was confirmed that Owens Park would be demolished.
+Demolition work began in 2024 and was completed in 2025.